-First thing you need to do is decide on your donation level and join our little project to unravel the microbial diversity that is the American Gut (and mouth and skin).
-Once you sign up, you will receive a swab kit in the mail within 30 days (+/-).
+First thing you need to do is decide on your payment level and join our little project to unravel the microbial diversity that is the American Gut (and mouth and skin).
+Once you sign up (click here for that), you will receive a swab kit in the mail within 2-4 weeks.
 Note international participants may take a bit longer.
 Once you receive your swab/kit, follow the instructions and send back your sample(s).
 You will be required to sign an online consent form as well.
 Each kit will be identified with a special ID number that you will also use when you fill out the online questionnaire and to retrieve your results at www.microbio.me/americangut.
 Please note that everyone that volunteers and receives a swab/kit, will be asked to fill out an online questionnaire with some basics about yourself, diet and lifestyle.
 Importantly, and this is critical, you will be asked to provide 7 days of detailed dietary information.
 This will allow us to compare vegetarians to omnivores to junk food eaters to folks with IBD to gluten-free eaters and so on.
 However, you DO NOT have to fill in any of the questions you do not want to.
 Up to you – however, the more info we have the more interesting the study.

 What you get